 Apply for Housing

-2022-2023 continuing students: The 2022-2023 Academic Year Housing application will be available through USFRooms beginning February 1st for continuing students.
-The priority deadline to submit an application is March 1, 2022 11:59 PM PST.
+The 2023-24 academic year housing application will be available through USFRooms beginning February 1st for continuing students.
+The priority deadline to submit an application was March 1, 2023 at 11:59 PM PST.
 For more information about our housing sign-up process for continuing students, please visit our housing page for continuing students.

-2022-2023 new first-year and transfer students: The 2022-2023 housing application will be available through USFRooms beginning February 1st for new students.
-The first-year guarantee deadline is May 10th and the transfer guarantee deadline is June 10th.
+The 2023-24 housing application will be available through USFRooms beginning February 1st for new students.
+The first-year guarantee deadline is May 10th and the transfer guarantee deadline is June 9th.
 For more information about our housing guarantee, please visit our housing page for first-year/transfer students.

 Frequently Asked Questions